The scanning process

 Correct gamma settings for maps

-When adding texture maps to a material, the correct gamma setting for the map shout be set.
+When adding texture maps to a material, the correct gamma setting for the map should be set.
 Please consult the software documentation to learn how this is done.

 |Map type||Gamma setting|